lawrennd/old_talks/_maps/includes/open-street-map.md

 1. Points of interest do not have a consistent OpenStreetMap `element_type`, some are `node`, others are `relation` and we also have `way`.
 You can find out more about elements in OpenStreetMap on [this wiki page](https://wiki.openstreetmap.org/wiki/Elements).
 This will become important when tidying up the data for next stage processing.

 2. Many of the values are missing.
 In SQL we would express a missing value as `NULL`.
 But in `pandas` a missing value is expressed as not-a-number, `NaN`.
 This is quite a common standard, but it is not the only standard.
 Sometimes data is collected and coded with an "unreasonable" value for a missing value.
 For example, someone might set missing values for heights to -999.
 The concept is that this is an obviously void "height" and would trigger a human user to check whether it's a missing value.
-Of course, this is obvious to humans, but not necessarily to a computer!
+Of course, this is obvious to humans, but not necessarily to a computer!}

-3. }

 \notes{Nodes, ways and relations in OpenStreetMap all have different *keys* associated with them.
 The data is not structured in standard database columns.
 Different points of interest might have different keys present or absent.
 The `gdf` we recover places these keys in its columns, but if }